-Other earthworks and monuments are visible in the landscape such as a 1.5 mile ‘Avenue’ leading from Stonehenge to the river Avon and the site of Woodhenge.
-Perhaps most excitingly a huge occupation site has recently been verified within the vast henge of Durrington Walls nearly 2 miles to the North East.
-The remaining circular bank that once surrounded the site is all that is visible but the scale is similar to that of Avebury.
-Dating from the time of Stonehenge’s main megalithic construction, it is almost certainly where the builders lived.
-Your Stonehenge guide will show you all of these monuments surrounding Stonehenge in your day tour.
+Perhaps most excitingly a huge occupation site has recently been discovered within the vast henge of Durrington Walls nearly 2 miles to the North East.
+The huge circular bank that once surrounded the site is all that is visible but the scale is similar to that of Avebury and this was obviously once a very important place.
+Dating from the time of Stonehenge’s main megalithic construction, it is almost certainly where the builders of the great monument lived.
+The excavated site of Woodhenge also lies nearby.

 Stonehenge guide – digging for answers and more…